apalet/animal-midterm-project-2025/readme.md

 7. replace new colors for old ones (no much different but help to standardized the new palette)

+8. abottom:hover changed - transition from 1sec to 0.5sec and scale from 1.2 to 1.1

+9. substituting special characters: quotation marks for $quote;

 Things i wish to fix if i have more time: